The Insurance Aging Report is useful to view aging broken down by insurance estimates and patient portion estimates.

 Group By: Select how to group calculation amounts.

-Only show patients with outstanding claims: Check to limit report to patients with outstanding claims, and enable insurance breakdown options below.
+- Checked: Limit report to patients with outstanding claims and enable insurance breakdown options below.
 Results will be grouped by both carrier name and group name.

 Filter: Insurance breakdown options.
 Only shows when Only show patients with outstanding claims is checked.